 Humans have been dying fabric for nearly 10,000 years.
 In fact, the art of adding color to textiles occurred almost simultaneously with the advent of textiles themselves.
 The first known evidence of dyed fabric comes from Anatolia (Asia Minor), where scientists discovered the remains of a red dye, possibly created by an extraction from clay, dated somewhere between 5,000 and 10,000 years ago.

 There are two different ways garments are dyed using artificial dyes.
 The first is direct application—the submerging of a completed garment into a liquid version of the dye.
-The second is yarn dying, where the yarn used to create a garment is first dyed, then used in the production of the garment.
+The second is yarn dying, where the yarn used to create a garment is dyed and then used to produce the garment.

 There are also different bound resist techniques, including the African Adire stitching and Japanese Shibori tying methods.
-Originating in Nigeria, the Adire method involves twisting or tying the fabric before dying, or stitching raffia in patterns on the fabric prior to dying and then removing once the fabric has dried.
+Originating in Nigeria, the Adire method involves twisting or tying the fabric before dying or stitching raffia in patterns on the fabric before dying and then removing it once the fabric has dried.
 Similarly, Japanese Shibori requires the folding, twisting, and binding of material, leaving a white resist pattern after dying.

-Download the complete lesson plan for this project, including images, step-by-step directions, and a materials list, today!
+Download the complete lesson plan for this project, including images, step-by-step directions, and a materials list!